25 Questions To Help You Get To Know Someone Deeply

 What are good questions to get to know a guy?

-Knowing the right questions to get to know someone can help you start to get to know a guy better.
+Knowing the right questions to ask can help you start to get to know a guy better.
 Some men may not be as comfortable jumping into deep conversations that require them to share a lot of their feelings.
 It can be best to try conversation starters in the beginning to get to know them little by little.

 Some good questions to consider for conversation starters could include: